surister/cratedb-guide/docs/feature/sql/index.md

 ## Synopsis

+:::{todo}
-:::{todo} One or max. two DQL SQL queries using many features at once?
+- One or max. two DQL SQL queries using many features, all at once?
+- What else?
 :::